dantje/deadstrip/README.md

 A dependency analysis and dead function/data removal tool.

-A i686-w64-mingw32 toolchain is required.
+A i686-w64-mingw32 toolchain is required. python and graphviz for graph generation.

 Build deadstrip and use it on itself: